sbz/freebsd-ansible-config/README.md

 Requirements
 ============

-This use [Ansible][1] project.
+This make use of [Ansible][1] project.
 You need to install it with the following
 command:

 ```